 Collection and Recycling of Used Parts in Japan

-Mazda conducts ongoing efforts to collect damaged bumpers replaced through repairs so they can be recycled as plastic materials for use in new vehicle bumpers and other items.
+Mazda collects damaged bumpers replaced through repairs so they can be recycled as plastic materials for use in plastic parts (new vehicle bumpers, undercovers, etc.).

-・Collection of 43,889 damaged bumpers to be recycled
+- Collection of 41,389 damaged bumpers to be recycled

 Water